 Jessica Hardy, who never did anything wrong but who had to sit out the 2008 Olympic Games anyway, was cleared Thursday to try to make the 2012 London Games.
+Good for her.

 Good for the U.S. swim team, for the U.S. Olympic Committee and for the International Olympic Committee.